webloom-agency/wegen/README.md

 1. **UI Setup:** Go to http://localhost:3000/mcp and configure through the interface.
 2. **Direct File Edit:** Modify `.mcp-config.json` in project root, this doesn't work on vercel.
-3. **Custom Logic:** Edit `./custom-mcp-server/index.ts` to implement your own logic, this also doesn't run on vercel .
+3. **Custom Logic:** Edit `./custom-mcp-server/index.ts` to implement your own logic, this also doesn't run on vercel or docker.

 -----